 The themes underlying the work of a maverick female filmmaker

 "Claire Denis is an essential volume on an important director from one of the very top scholars in feminist film criticism.
 Denis has proven herself to be a key figure in the development of contemporary French cinema beyond its New Wave background and into new directions that explore race, sexuality, desire, postcoloniality, urban life, and everyday culture.
-This is a book without competition."--Dana Polan, professor of critical studies, School of Cinema-TV, University of Southern California
+This is a book without competition."--Dana Polan, University of Southern California

 To order online:

 (800) 621-2736 (USA/Canada)